 1) Construction of a theoretical foundation for integrated explanation a) Macro explanation function: The application system is a hybrid ecosystem consisting of data management and data mining (including machine learning and Artificial Intelligence, or AI), and the function must be able to describe the application seamlessly.
 Moreover, it must be able to describe the application in a high level not depending on individual environments or programming languages.
+For instance, we aim to enable to describe "partition foreign visitors' tweets into grids based on geo-tags."
 Therefore, we first create a framework to unify the hybrid ecosystem based on the data model approach.
 In other words, we develop a method to provide macro explanations with the constituent elements (data structure and data manipulation) of the model based on the mathematical family of sets as a basic unit.
-The explanation mechanism provided by the proposed framework presents as a macro explanation a sequence of operations on databases to the user based on the model of SBD applications consisting of data management and data mining, as in a use case depicted in Section III.
+The explanation mechanism provided by the proposed framework presents as a macro explanation a sequence of operations on databases to the user based on the model of SBD applications consisting of data management and data mining as in a use case depicted in Section III.

-For that purpose, we build a theoretical framework of the technical foundation that integrates the following micro and macro explanatory methods.
+For that purpose, we build a theoretical framework of the technical foundation that integrates the following microscopic- and macroscopic-explanatory methods.

-b) Micro explanatory function: We develop an explanatory

-method independent of analytical model by extending explanatory functions based on attributes or constituent elements, which is an emergent approach in AI, discussed in the related work subsection.
+b) Microscopic-explanatory function: We develop an explanatory method independent of analytical model by extending explanatory functions based on attributes or constituent elements, which is an emergent approach in AI, discussed in the related work subsection.
 In other words, in model categories for structured data consisting of attributes, such as Support Vector Machine (SVM) and decision trees, we develop a method for systematically discovering subsets of attributes with strong influence on analysis results based on multiple weak classifiers.
+For instance, we aim to enable to illustrate a possibility that the features of the Earth and some of the features of Jupiter are effective for classification of the moonquakes when the moon is the origin of the coordinate system.
 Especially this function is used to interpret the model itself.
 In model categories like Deep Neural Network (DNN) suitable for non-structured data such as images, we develop a method of explaining the analysis result based on the constituent elements or decomposition of the image with the use of annotation or attention.
 Especially this function is used to show the basis of individual decisions.
 For the micro explanation of the reasons for decisions, if the analysis target is image data, a part of the image which leads to the conclusion is indicated by concepts or words as its annotations based on a heat map.
+For instance, we aim to enable to illustrate that the contribution area for "centralpeak crater" on the moon has heating area inside the crater, and the heating area is covering a central peak.
 If the object is structural data, that is, it consists of attributes, the micro explanation is presented in terms of the contribution ratios of the attributes as in a use case depicted in Section IV.